Cultures differ in the way we use our bodies to communicate.

 D.I.Y.
 Cultural Awareness Training

-Find someone who wants to do a bit of D.I.Y cultural awareness training on body language!
+1. OK you'll need to firstly find someone who wants to do a bit of D.I.Y cultural awareness training on body language with you.

 How much do you think about these things when you speak to someone?
 These rules tend to be a part of us and we don’t think about them often.
 The only time we generally think about them is when we meet someone who acts in a different way to us.